koenrane/KR-new-site/content/non-obstruction-a-simple-concept-motivating-corrigibility.md

 ![](https://assets.turntrout.com/static/images/posts/0751449c27b57a55099c1f21230fdd281d3479c7aef85a94.avif)
 <br/>Figure: The human moves on black, and the AI moves on red.

-This is a trivial game, but you can imagine more complex games, where the AI can empower or disempower the human, steer the future exactly where it wants, or let the human take over at any point.
+While this game is trivial, you can imagine more complex games.
+Perhaps in those games, the AI can empower or disempower the human, steer the future exactly where it wants, or let the human take over at any point.

 The million-dollar question is: will the AI get in our way and fight with us all the way down the game tree?
 If we misspecify some detail, will it make itself a fixture in our world, constantly steering towards futures we don’t want?
 If we like **dogs**, will the AI force **pancakes** upon us?